-As of December 31, 2023 and 2022, Peter Cannito, the Company's Chair, Chief Executive Officer and President, and Kirk Konert, a member of the Board, also served on the board of directors for a current customer of the Company.
-During the years ended December 31, 2023 and 2022, the Company recognized related party revenues of \$1.0 million and \$2.0 million, respectively.
-As of December 31, 2023 and 2022, the Company had no related party outstanding receivables.
+As of December 31, 2024 and 2023, Peter Cannito, the Company's Chair, Chief Executive Officer and President, and Kirk Konert, a member of the Board, also served on the board of directors for a current customer of the Company.
+During the years ended December 31, 2024 and 2023, the Company recognized related party revenues of \$1.4 million and \$1.0 million, respectively.
+The Company had related party outstanding receivables of less than \$0.1 million as of December 31, 2024 and no related party outstanding receivables as of December 31, 2023.

 During the fourth quarter of 2022, AE Industrial Partners, LP acquired a majority interest in a customer of the Company and Kirk Konert, a member of the Board, also joined the customer's board of directors.
-During the years ended December 31, 2023 and 2022, the Company recognized related party revenues of \$8.3 million and \$7.7 million, respectively.
-As of December 31, 2023 and 2022, the Company had related party outstanding receivables of \$4.8 million and \$0.3 million, respectively.
+During the years ended December 31, 2024 and 2023, the Company recognized related party revenues of \$9.1 million and \$8.3 million, respectively.
+As of December 31, 2024 and 2023, the Company had related party outstanding receivables of \$0.7 million and \$4.8 million, respectively.